Diony-source/mini-social-network-api/README.md

 # Mini Social Network API 🧑‍🤝‍🧑

 A clean, modular backend API for a mini social network.
-Designed with extensibility and production practices in mind.
+Designed with extensibility, security, and production practices in mind.
 This project was built during my Go backend learning journey and reflects both beginner-level practice and senior-level architecture.

 ---